tmrob2/low-level-deep-learning/README.md

 2. parallel cpu compute with varying number of threads - understand the runtime as a function of threads for different problem sizes.
 3. gpu compute

+## Documentation

+Make some documentation and put a link to it here.

 # Development

 This is research code.